maczokni/crimemapping_textbook_bookdown/docs/08-week8.md

 You see that we have our line, which is our predicted values, and then we have the black dots which are our actually observed values.
 The distance between them is essentially the amount by which we were wrong, and all these distances between observed and predicted values are our residuals.
-Least square estimation essentially aims to reduce the squared average of all these distances: that's how it draws the line.
+Least square estimation essentially aims to reduce the average of the squares of all these distances: that's how it draws the line.

 Why do we have residuals?
 Well, think about it.
 The fact that the line is not a perfect representation of the cloud of points makes sense, doesn't it?
 You cannot predict perfectly what the value of Y is for every observation just by looking ONLY at their level of resource deprivation!
 This line only uses information regarding resource deprivation.
 This means that there's bound to be some difference between our predicted level of homicide given our knowledge of deprivation (the regression line) and the actual level of homicide (the actual location of the points in the scatterplot).
 There are other things that matter not being taken into account by our model to predict the values of Y. There are other things that surely matter in terms of understanding homicide.
 And then, of course, we have measurement error and other forms of noise.

-We can re-write our equation like this if we want to represent each value of Y (rather than the predicted value of Y) then: y = b0 + b1x + residuals
+We can re-write our equation like this if we want to represent each value of Y (rather than the predicted value of Y) then:
+`y = b_0 + b_1x + \text{residuals}`

 The residuals capture how much variation is unexplained, how much we still have to learn if we want to understand variation in Y. A good model tries to maximise explained variation and reduce the magnitude of the residuals.